bforbesc/the-data-scientist-compendium/3_Econometrics_&_STATA.md

 # Econometrics

-In this section I gather the relevant books and general resources on Econometrics, using either R or STATA, which I found relevant in my work or learning journey.
+In this section I gather the relevant books and general resources on Econometrics, using either STATA, R or even Pyhton, which I found relevant in my work or learning journey.

 ## 📖 books
 - [Causal Inference: The Mixtape](https://mixtape.scunning.com/): STATA, Python and R